-Not only do they remove healthy nutrients like fiber, but they also add other very harmful ingredients like added sugar, trans fats and refined wheat.
+Not only do food producers remove healthy nutrients like fiber, but they also add other potentially harmful ingredients like added sugar and trans fats.

-Additionally, processed foods are loaded with all sorts of artificial chemicals that have absolutely NOT been proven safe for long term human consumption.
+Additionally, processed foods are loaded with all sorts of artificial chemicals, some of which have a questionable safety profile.

 Basically, processed foods have less of the good stuff and a lot more of the bad stuff.

 The most important thing you can do to ensure optimal health is to eat real food.
 If it looks like it was made in a factory, don't eat it!